MicrosoftDocs/windows-iotcore-docs/windows-iotcore/manufacturing-guide/Introduction.md

 ## How to create Windows IoT Core Image
 Follow instructions and directions on this [IoT Core Manufacturing Guide](GuideOverview.md) to create Test, and Retail IoT Core images for mass-production of IoT devices.

+If you have prior knowledge of image creation and just want to quickly go through a checklist based guide to create a test image, follow this [quick start guide](QuickStartGuide.md)

 ---
 ## Differences between Windows 10 IoT Core and Windows 10 IoT Enterprise